2027 수능특강 영어독해연습 8강 변형문제

 Exercise 10 세대 의식의 형성 요인

-Their work ____ relevant today.
+____ work remains relevant today.

-The first serious attempt to look at the social importance of age groups ____ made by the German sociologist Karl Mannheim in an essay titled "The Problem of Generations," which was first published in 1927.
+The first serious attempt to look at the social importance of age ____ was made by the German sociologist Karl Mannheim in an essay titled "The Problem of Generations," which was first published in 1927.

-Mannheim was keenly aware that accident of birth timing did not automatically create these common understandings and worldviews; he observed that social and social psychological processes led some members of a ____ to develop an identity and consciousness with their age peers.
+Mannheim was ____ aware that accident of birth timing did not automatically create these common understandings and worldviews; he observed that social and social psychological processes led some members of a generation to develop an identity and consciousness with their age peers.

-Mannheim suggested that generational consciousness arose not from merely being born at the same time but from being exposed to the same kinds of experiences ____ historical events in a common social and political environment.
+Mannheim suggested that generational consciousness arose not from ____ being born at the same time but from being exposed to the same kinds of experiences and historical events in a common social and political environment.

 Exercise 11 인간 의식 규명을 통한 동물 의식 이해